0cjs/sedoc/ee/tools/build-tech.md

   resting on the connector; even resting against the top edge of the jaws, as far away from the connector as it can get, it will still be crimped properly.

+#### Double Crimps

+It can be useful to crimp two wires into a single connector to duplicate a ground.
+1. Crimp a short wire as normal and cut it down to 3 cm from the back of the crimp pin.
+2. Strip the other end of the short wire to 2-3× normal bare length; none of the insulation should enter the crimp connector.
+(This wire should need little strain relief; don't pull it!
+3. Strip the longer wire, the signal you're duplicating, as normal.
+4. Place longer wire on top of shorter wire, with the ends lining up, and crimp so that only the long wire's insulation goes in the insulation tabs.
+5. Get the longer wire's pin in the shroud first; it may require a bit of squeezing due to the double-insulation at the entry to the shroud.
+   (Consider stripping bare wire to outside of shroud?)
+6. Loop the shorter wire's pin into its shroud slot.

+#### Colors

 Colors follow, as much as possible, the electronics color code, with substitutions where there aren't enough wire colors.